Vulva: Surgery

 Genitoplasties are plastic surgeries that can be carried out to repair, restore or alter vulvar tissues, particularly following damage caused by injury or cancer treatment.
-These procedures include vaginoplasty which can also be performed as a cosmetic surgery.
+These procedures include vaginoplasty and vulvoplasty, which can also be performed as a cosmetic surgery.
 Other cosmetic surgeries to change the appearance of external structures include labiaplasties.
-Some of these procedures, vaginoplasties and labiaplasties, are also carried out as sex reassignment surgeries.
+Some of these procedures, vaginoplasties and vulvoplasties, are also carried out as sex reassignment surgeries.

 The use of cosmetic surgeries has been criticized by clinicians.
 The American College of Obstetricians and Gynecologists recommends that women be informed of the risks of these surgeries.
 They refer to the lack of data relevant to their safety and effectiveness and to the potential associated risks such as infection, altered sensation, dyspareunia, adhesions, and scarring.
 There is also a percentage of people seeking cosmetic surgery who may be suffering from body dysmorphic disorder and surgery in these cases can be counterproductive.

 Society and culture

 Altering the female genitalia

 In some cultural practices, particularly in the African Khoikhoi and Rwanda cultures, the labia minora are purposefully stretched by repeated pulling on them and sometimes by attaching weights.
 Labia stretching is a recognised, familial cultural practice in parts of Eastern and Southern Africa.
 This is a desired and encouraged practice by the women (starting at puberty) in order to promote better sexual satisfaction for both parties.
 The achieved extensions can hang down below the labia majora for up to seven inches.
-Children in the African diaspora practise this too, so it occurs within immigrant communities in, for example, Britain, where a BBC report labelled it a hidden form of child abuse The girls are subject to familial and social pressure to conform.
+Children in the African diaspora practise this too, so it occurs within immigrant communities in, for example, Britain, where a BBC News report labelled it a hidden form of child abuse.
+The girls are subject to familial and social pressure to conform.

 In some cultures, including modern Western culture, women have shaved or otherwise removed the hair from part or all of the vulva.
 When high-cut swimsuits became fashionable, women who wished to wear them would remove the hair on either side of their pubic triangles, to avoid exhibiting pubic hair.
 Other women prefer to retain their vulva hair.
 The removal of hair from the vulva is a fairly recent phenomenon in the United States, Canada, and Western Europe, usually in the form of bikini waxing or Brazilian waxing, but has been prevalent in many Eastern European and Middle Eastern cultures for centuries, usually due to the idea that it may be more hygienic, or originating in prostitution and pornography.
 Hair removal may include all, most, or some of the hair.
 French waxing leaves a small amount of hair on either side of the labia or a strip directly above and in line with the pudendal cleft called a landing strip.
 Islam teaching includes Muslim hygienical jurisprudence a practice of which is the removal of pubic hair.